Kosovo mourns a slain police officer, some Serb gunmen remain at large after a siege at a monastery

-PRISTINA, Kosovo (AP) — Kosovo on Monday observed a day of mourning for the Kosovar Albanian police officer killed by Serb gunmen who then barricaded themselves in an Orthodox monastery in a siege that further raised tensions as the two wartime foes seek to normalize ties.
+PRISTINA, Kosovo (AP) — Kosovo on Monday observed a day of mourning for the Kosovar Albanian police officer killed by Serb gunmen in the north of the country in one of the worst confrontations since it declared independence from Serbia in 2008.

+About 30 masked men in combat uniforms opened fire on a police patrol near the village of Banjska in the early hours of Sunday morning, killing one officer and injuring another.
+They then fled to a nearby Serbian Orthodox monastery, breaking down the gates with an armored personnel carrier before barricading themselves in with priests and visiting pilgrims.

+The stand-off ended when most of the assailants escaped on foot under cover of darkness on Sunday evening.
+Three of the gunmen were shot and killed by police.

+The clash raised tensions at a time when Serbia and Kosovo have been seeking to normalize ties.
+In February the wartime foes agreed a 10-point plan intended to bring them closer to EU membership, but implementation has faltered.

-Flags were at half-staff on all public buildings in the capital Pristina to mourn Afrim Bunjaku.
-In the north, where most of Kosovo’s ethnic Serb minority lives in four municipalities around Mitrovica, police were patrolling in search of the armed assailants after they left the monastery.
+Flags were at half-staff on all public buildings in the capital Pristina Monday to mourn the slain officer, Afrim Bunjaku.
+In northern Kosovo, where most of the ethnic Serb minority lives in four municipalities around Mitrovica, police searched for the gunmen who had escaped.

-About 30 gunmen dressed in combat uniforms were involved in the attack, but it is not clear who they are or who is supporting them.
+It is not clear who the assailants are, nor who is supporting them.
 Pristina accuses Belgrade of backing the “terrorists,” an accusation Serbia denies, saying they are Serbs from Kosovo protesting the government there.

-On Sunday the masked gunmen opened fire on a police patrol at about 3 a.m.
-(01:00 GMT) in Banjska, a village located 55 kilometers (35 miles) north of Pristina, killing Bunjaku and injuring another officer.

-They then used an armored vehicle to break down the gates to the monastery in the village, where they remained in a stand-off with Kosovo police until evening.

-The two sides exchanged gunfire sporadically until darkness fell, when the assailants escaped from the monastery on foot.

-Three of the attackers were killed and two injured.
-Another Kosovar police officer was injured in the confrontation near the monastery.
+Three of the attackers were killed and two injured in the shoot-out as the stand-off ended.
+Another Kosovar police officer was injured in the confrontation.

-Two of the gunmen and four Serbs discovered nearby with communication equipment were arrested and are being investigated for terrorist acts.
+Two of the gunmen and four Serbs discovered nearby with communication equipment were arrested and are under investigation for terrorist acts.

-Police seized vehicles used by the gunmen which contained an arsenal of firearms of different calibers, explosives, ammunition and logistics capable of equipping hundreds of persons, according to Kosovo Interior Minister Xhelal Svecla.
+Police showed the journalists the arsenal of weaponry they had seized at the monastery, including 24 vehicles and an armored personal carrier, weapons, mines and grenades, missile launchers and a lot of ammunition.

+Kosovo’s Interior Minister Xhelal Svecla called on Serbia to hand over six injured gunmen who are being treated at a hospital in Novi Pazar, the closest city across the border.

 Serbian President Aleksandar Vucic said the gunmen were local Kosovo Serbs “who no longer want to stand Kurti’s terror.”